Score early Amazon Prime Day 2022 fashion deals on Adidas, Levi's, Ugg and Barefoot Dreams

 Do I need to be a Prime member to shop on Amazon Prime Day?

 Yes.
 Amazon’s Prime Day deals are exclusive to Prime members.
-If you’re not already a member, subscribe today to earn access to the Prime Day savings, plus plenty of everyday perks including Prime Try Before You Buy for clothing shopping.
+If you’re not already a member, sign up today to earn access to the Prime Day savings, plus plenty of everyday perks including Prime Try Before You Buy for clothing shopping.
 New members receive a 30-day free trial.

 If you’re not a Prime member, there are plenty of competing Prime Day sales to peruse.
 Amazon’s competitors—including Nordstrom, Kate Spade, Walmart and more—have historically offered sales around the same time as Prime Day.